rajinipreethajohn/Preetha_Portfolio/README.md

-#Preetha_Portfolio
-This workspace includes all of my DataScience Python projects.

 [Project 1: Investigating Netflix Movies and Guest Stars in The Office : Project Overview](https://github.com/rajinipreethajohn/Netflix)
 Netflix!
 What started in 1997 as a DVD rental service has since exploded into the largest entertainment/media company by market capitalization, boasting over 200 million subscribers as of January 2021.